CNMAT/OpenSoundControl.org/index.md

 #### What is OSC? ####
-OpenSoundControl (OSC) is a multi-paradigmatic data transport specification for datagram communication beteen applications and hardware.
-OSC was developed by researchers [Matt Wright](https://music.stanford.edu/people/matt-wright) and [Adrian Freed](http://www.adrianfreed.com/) during their time at the Center for New Music & Audio Technologies ([CNMAT](https://cnmat.berkeley.edu)) and was originally designed as a highly accurate, low latency, lightweight, and flexible method of communication for use in realtime musical performance.
-OSC has since found utility across a wide variety of domains as a preferred method of interfacing computers and hardware.
-Originally intended as a more flexible alternative to the MIDI specification, OSC clears away many of the ideological and hardware constraints inherent to MIDI in favor of an address space model that can accommodate arbitrary, user-defined parametric control over standard networking hardware.
+OpenSoundControl (OSC) is a multi-paradigmatic data transport specification for datagram communication among applications and hardware.
+OSC was developed by researchers [Matt Wright](https://music.stanford.edu/people/matt-wright) and [Adrian Freed](http://www.adrianfreed.com/) during their time at the Center for New Music & Audio Technologies ([CNMAT](https://cnmat.berkeley.edu)).
+OSC was originally designed as a highly accurate, low latency, lightweight, and flexible method of communication for use in realtime musical performance.
+Wright proposed OSC in 1997 as “a new protocol for communication among computers, sound synthesizers, and other multimedia devices that is optimized for modern networking technology" [[1]](https://ccrma.stanford.edu/~matt/OSC/files/2009-NIME-OSC-1.1.pdf).

+Originally intended as a more flexible alternative MIDI, OSC clears away many of the ideological and hardware constraints inherent to MIDI in favor of a open-ended, user-defined address-space model that can accommodate arbitrary parametric control over standard networking hardware.
+The OSC [Specification 1.0](https://ccrma.stanford.edu/~matt/OSC/spec-1_0.html) was formalized and published in 2002.
+The 2009 [Specification 1.1](https://ccrma.stanford.edu/~matt/OSC/files/2009-NIME-OSC-1.1.pdf) update added support for new features and data types.
+In the years since, OSC has found application in a wide variety of domains beyond musical contexts.
+Its timing accuracy and flexibility make it a ready solution for any application that requires time-sensitive communication between software and hardware endpoints.

-~/OSC/is/Open : "OSC's address space is entirely user-defined, thereby allowing it to be both lightweight and endlessly customizable and extensible to the user's specific needs.
-OSC Messages are differentiated from one another by a URI-style symbolic naming scheme allowing for hierarchical organization of the address space."
+**/OSC/is/Open :** "OSC's address space is entirely user-defined, thereby allowing it to be both lightweight and endlessly customizable and extensible to the user's specific needs.
+OSC messages are differentiated from one another by a URI-style symbolic naming scheme allowing for hierarchical organization of the address space.
+In fact, the whole of this paragraph is a valid OSC message."

-~/OSC/is/Accurate : "Open Sound Control messages support a wide variety of symbolic and high-resolution data types.
+**/OSC/is/Accurate :** "Open Sound Control messages support a wide variety of symbolic and high-resolution data types.
 OSC messages can embed high resolution time tags for accurate temporal coordination and can be assembled into 'bundles' to ensure simultaneous delivery and execution."

-~/OSC/is/Flexible: "Open Sound Control includes a pattern matching language to specify multiple recipients of a single message.
+**/OSC/is/Flexible :** "Open Sound Control includes a pattern matching language to specify multiple recipients of a single message.
 It is designed for maximum interoperability and thus provides a ready solution for communicating between applications and devices, both locally and over a network."